C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 Currently, this article contains only a collection of basic neurobiological knowledge.
 If you are interested in this topic, please read the following sections.
 However, do not expect any conclusions.

-The whole thing is very superficial.
-Gradually, information is being collected that links the following diseases to their respective neuropathological causes in order to get a general overview of the neurobiological functioning of withdrawal and to explain the effect of common psychotropic drugs.
+The whole thing is kept very superficial.
+Gradually, information is being collected that links the following mentioned diseases to their respective neuropathological causes in order to get a general overview of the neurobiological functioning of withdrawal and to explain the effect of common psychotropic drugs.

 ### Motivation
 After 14 years of excessive THC consumption, the negative symptoms of drug abuse clearly outweigh its positive side effects.
 As part of a psychiatric treatment and a cold withdrawal, I would like to understand on a neuro-biological level what effects years of abuse of various drugs have on the mammalian brain.